denoland/deno/Docs.md

 ### Example: An implementation of the unix "cat" program

-The copy here is actualy zero-copy.
-That is, it reads data from the socket and writes it back to it without ever calling a memcpy() or similiar.
+The copy here is actually zero-copy.
+That is, it reads data from the socket and writes it back to it without ever calling a memcpy() or similar.

 ```ts
 import * as deno from "deno";